• Charlie Johnstone

 • Alexandra Hyland

-Global Head of Capabilities & Culture at Kraft Heinz
+Global Head of Capabilities & Culture, Kraft Heinz

 • Dr. Gerard T. Arbour